• Skip to primary navigation

 If you want to see Web Suggestions, you can either delete DisableSearchBoxSuggestions DWORD or change its Data Value to 0.

-Note: Above steps disable File Explorer Search History only for the current user Account.
-Other User Accounts on your computer will still bring up Web Search Results.
+Note: Above steps disable “web results” only for the current User Account.
+Other User Accounts on the computer will still bring up Web Search Results, unless they have also been disabled.

 Related

-• How to Change Default Search Engine in Windows 10
+• How to Check Computer Specs in Windows 11/10

 Primary Sidebar